httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 @status
 : The status code for a response. ({{content-status-code}}).

+@request-response
+: A signature from a request message that resulted in this response message. ({{content-request-response}})

 Additional specialty content identifiers MAY be defined and registered in the HTTP Signatures Specialty Content Identifier Registry. ({{content-registry}})

 ### Signature Parameters {#signature-params}